BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/_posts/code-craftsmanship/2016-12-01-letter-casing-in-names-of-imported-nodejs-modules.md

 *Disclaimer: This isn't a tutorial, guide, or holy writ.
 This is just how I do things and I'd like to share why it makes sense to me.
 If it resonates with you, follow it.
 If it doesn't, follow whatever makes sense to you and your team.*

-Styleguides are something I take very sseriously.
-Give me a programmer who can write clean code with strict adherence to the style, who understands and respects the tenets of readability and judicious use of whitespace, and I'll always take them over people who can write clever algorithms.
+Styleguides are something I take very seriously.
+To me, a programmer who has great style, writes clean, readable code is worth a lot more than someone who's just clever with algorithms.
+Cleaner code results in better collaboration within teams and better maintenance of code going forward.

+One of the things every good styleguide has is a sensible naming convention.
+This can mean both naming conventions for variables and functions, on a very broad level and on a more subtle level things such as the letter casing of imported modules.

+> Yes, I wrote an entire post about how I case the names of my modules.

 I follow a very specific naming convention for when I import modules in NodeJS.
 They differ for on-site modules and vendor modules but for each, the rules are [mostly] consistent.